AlirezaMortazavi/RT1-Assignment2/source/index.rst

 node_b
 ===========================
 The `node_b` script provides a service that allows for the retrieval of the last desired x and y positions.
 This functionality is essential for tracking and managing the robot's movement goals.
+By storing the desired positions as ROS parameters, this node ensures that other components of the system can access the last target positions whenever needed.

 .. module:: scripts.node_b